torchcvnn/examples/nir_cinejense/README.md

 challenge](https://cmrxrecon.github.io/Home.html).
 See also the github of the challenge to access the data [https://github.com/CmrxRecon/CMRxRecon2024](https://github.com/CmrxRecon/CMRxRecon2024)

-The data directory is expected to follow the structure below :
+The data directory is expected to follow the structure used by [torchcvnn](https://torchcvnn.github.io/torchcvnn/modules/datasets.html#torchcvnn.datasets.MICCAI2023).

 	rootdir/ChallengeData/MultiCoil/cine/TrainingSet/P{id}/
 								- cine_sax.mat